CBIIT/nci-webtools-dceg-mca-explorer/database/README.md

 DELETE mcaexplorer
 DELETE denominator

-# run node import-opensearch.js to import
+# run node import-opensearch.js to import --check import-opensearch to see if the json is what want to import
 GET /mcaexplorer/_count
 GET /denominator/_count

 DELETE mcaexplorer_index
-DEIETE denominator_age
+DELETE denominator_age

 PUT mcaexplorer/_settings
 {